ayush-ac7/honestSky/README.md

 - Fetches the Live Open Weather API
 - Light/dark mode toggle
+- User can search for different cities
 - Shown the full weather information also changes units for better clarity
-- Images and icon changes according to the weather condition for better UI.
+- Icon changes according to the weather condition for better UI.
 - Used Context API for better state management also made a custom hook for toggle theme.
+- App is responsive and works well on various devices.